 Hi, I’m Fran Tunno, also known as Franzy (my mom’s pet name for me).
 I am a first generation Italian American and the woman in the above photo to the left of my parents at the head of the table.
-(That was more than a few years ago.)
+(That was quite a few years ago.)

 I was raised to live within 50 feet of my parents, become a school teacher, stay married forever, take care of everyone else first, be a good Catholic, and remain a virgin until death or marriage.

 Disappointment was inevitable.

 I am now a divorcee writer, and voice actress living in Los Angeles.
 I have two twenty-something kids, a Corgi, a small apartment and a close-knit family 2,000 miles away, who I miss very much.

 I compensate by cooking, baking, blogging, (and pre-Covid – inviting people over so I can feed them).
 Now I walk a few miles every day, watch far too many English period pieces, and love getting lost in a good book.

-I think we’va all see, life can be ridiculously hard.
+I think we’ve all seen that life can be ridiculously hard.
 Sometimes you just need an oasis where there’s food, laughter, and alcoholic beverages.
-That’s what I try to provide.

 Well, you’ll have to supply the alcohol, but you do get recipes with drool-worthy pictures.
 And usually there’s a laugh, which may be enough to distract you before you run off with the cable installer.
 Or not — depends on the cable installer.

-So, any time life has beaten the crap out of you, sit down, relax and read some of my blog posts.
+So, any time life has beaten the crap out of you, sit down, relax and read a blog post or two.
 Hopefully, you’ll laugh, think, remember family, or be inspired to cook.
 Plus, you’ll benefit from my mom’s sage advice like: “Fart while you can because once you get married, it’s too late.”